pseudoku/ErgoWarp/README.md

  * Unholy Acts

 ## Design Goal:
-* Customizable Parametric Function
+* Parametric design
 * Minimize finger movement
-* Dense and Comfortable Thumb Cluster
+* Attain optimal thumb cluster position
 * Adjustable tenting
-* Tracking device
-  * _in progress_
+* Tracking device  _in progress_
+* Adjustable palm rest
 * Alternate Layout

-## Todo (11/22/2018)
+## Todo (12/XX/2019)
 * Test Trackpoint Module
-* Generalize the Path function
+* Generalize the Path function (volunteers?)
-* Clean up codes
-* Grammar

 ## Design
 ### Finger Placement
 ![Prototype 7 Mockup](https://raw.githubusercontent.com/pseudoku/Warped-keyboard/master/Photo/Proto7.jpg)

-Simplification of finger flexion:
+Reconsidering the arcs and finger flexion:
  Define two arcs: inner (distal and intermediate flexion) and outer(distal, intermediate, proximal flexion) with metacarpal phalangeal joint as the origin.
 They simulate trigger motion and grab motion respectively and it is assumed that optimal placement of key switches will reside somewhere between two functions.

 * Define R0 as a natural trigger, orientated tangential to the inner arc at θ=~ 90°  to simulate full adbuction
 * Define R2 as a natural tap, orientated normal to the outer arc at θ= ~60°